nasa/fprime/Svc/Deframer/docs/sdd.md

 1. In a bounded loop, while `buffer_offset` < _S_, do:

-   1. Compute the amount of remaining data in _B_.
+   1. Compute the amount of remaining data in _FB_.
       This is _R_ = _S_ - `buffer_offset`.

-   1. Compute _C_, the number of bytes to copy from _B_ into the circular buffer `m_in_ring`.
+   1. Compute _C_, the number of bytes to copy from _FB_ into the circular buffer `m_in_ring`.

       1. Let _F_ be the number of free bytes in `m_in_ring`.